 Q4.
 How tough are the coding challenges that are asked in big companies?

-Coding challenges asked in job interviews are a little tough as they all are different.
+The coding challenges in job interviews are a little tricky as they are all different.
 But with rigorous practice, you can solve them efficiently.

 Q5.
 How do recruiters evaluate a candidate through coding challenges?